tweedegolf/research/ipfs/index.md

 ## Store pages and web-apps locally

-As soon as a user visit an IPFS page or app, its get downloaded to the local IPFS repository, much like git.
+As soon as a user visit an IPFS page or app, it gets downloaded to the local IPFS repository, much like git.
 From this repository it can be served to peers directly, like bittorrent.

 Once a page or web-app has been downloaded it can be viewed or used offline in a browser.
 You can also mount IPFS to your local filesystem (fuse) and access the app or page directly from disk.